alongalperin/store_open/README.md

 # Store Open Source
 ### by Alon Galperin

-Hi, in this project I will provide a system for managing online store.
+ַProject that provide a system for managing online store.
-The code is free for your use for learning purpose.

 The project is containing only the servser side for now, the front end will be simulated using Google Postmman [Link to download Postmane](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)
 The project is programmed in NodeJS, and SQL as database.
 I am using MySQL.